-The First Class Midshipman Advisor is a Surface Warfare Officer, currently serving as an Assistant Professor of Naval Science at Northwestern University.
-He is a fourth generation Surface Warfare Officer, and is from the Commonwealth of Virginia.
-He earned his Bachelor of Science Degree in History, and later received his commision in May of 2008.
-His Division Officer tours started with the USS RAMAGE (DDG 61), where he served as the ship's STRIKE Officer.
+The First Class Midshipman Advisor is a Surface Warfare Officer.
+LT Van Hook is a fourth generation Surface Warfare Officer, and is from the Commonwealth of Virginia.
+He earned his commission in 2008 from the United States Naval Academy.
+His Division Officer tours began with the USS RAMAGE (DDG 61), where he served as the ship's STRIKE Officer.
 He then served at Riverine Squadron One, where he held the position of Detachment Two's Assistant Officer in Charge.
-Ashore, he recently completed a tour as a Surface Warfare Junio Officer Detailer at Navy Personnel Command.
+Ashore, he recently completed a tour as a Surface Warfare Junior Officer Detailer at Navy Personnel Command.
 He holds a Masters from the University of Arkansas, and is currently working to complete his MBA at Northwestern University's Kellogg School of Management.
-He teaches NS 210 Marine Navigation and NS 331 Naval Operations
+He teaches NS 210 Marine Navigation and NS 331 Naval Operations.

 Lieutenant Alexander Duffy, USN | Submarine Warfare Officer Advisor

 The Second and Third Class Midshipman Advisor is a Navy Lieutenant and Submarine Warfare Officer.
 He currently serves as the Nuclear Power Officer and Assistant Professor of Naval Science at Northwestern University.
 He earned his Bachelor of Science Degree in Systems Engineering from the United States Naval Academy.
 He served as the Reactor Control Assistant, Damage Control Assistant, Dive Division Officer, Communications Officer, and Assistant Engineer aboard the Los Angeles-class submarine USS CHICAGO (SSN 721) home ported in Pearl Harbor, HI at the time.
 He also served as Submarine Operations Officer at forward deployed Destroyer Squadron 50 in Manama, Bahrain.
 He teaches NS 345 Naval Engineering and NS 220 Naval Ship Systems II (Naval Weapon Systems).